Send the link below via email or IMCopy

 • Knowledge in\frameworks\tools: COBIT, BABOK, PMBOK, ITIL practices, ITSM, CMMI, SDLC methodologies, UML, CASE tools

-• BA and MA’s degrees with honors in Management of Information Systems
+• Bachelor's and Master’s degrees with honors in Computer Science & Management of Technology

 • Certified Business Analyst (CCBA®, CSPO®)